MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 [summary]: #summary

 This RFC proposes that we use Google Cloud Logging service to be the backend of the node status/error system.
 The logs would be stored in the gcloud buckets; and we could use the Log Explorer to search around logs.
 Metrics can also be created against the logs.
+For visualization and graphing, we would use Kibana.

 ## Motivation